MylesThomas/mastering_concurrency_in_python/notes.md

 In the next chapter, we will be discussing a more advanced function of Python - reduction operations - and how it is supported in multiprocessing programming.

+---

-# 7 - Reduction Operators in Processes
+# Chapter 7 - Reduction Operators in Processes

 Concept of reduction operators: many/all elements of an array are reduced into 1 single result
 - closely associated with concurrent and parallel programming!